-7.1 General objective of the discipline Knowledge, understanding and use of basic concepts of theoretical Computer Science Ability to work independently and/or in a team in order to solve problems in defined professional contexts.
-Good programming skills in high-level languages 7.2 Specific objective of the discipline Present theoretical concepts of classical logics, modal, temporal and nonmonotonic logics.
-Use logics for modeling common-sense reasoning, mathematical reasoning and programs' verification.
+7.1 General objective of the discipline Knowledge, understanding and use of concepts, theories and models of different types of logics.
+Apply logical models in Theorem Proving and Natural Language Processing.
+Ability to work independently and/or in a team in order to solve problems in defined professional contexts and to develop computer components in interdisiciplinare projects.
+7.2 Specific objective of the discipline Present theoretical concepts of classical logics, modal, temporal and nonmonotonic logics.
+Use logics to model common-sense reasoning, mathematical reasoning and programs' verification.
 Implement ATP systems as educational tools for theorem proving in mathematics and programs' verification.
-Understand the applications of logics in solving different tasks of Natural Language domain.
+Understand the applications of logics in solving different tasks of Natural Language Processing.